Azure/FTALive-Sessions/content/networking/private-endpoints/dns-pe-concepts.md

 # DNS Private Endpoint Concepts -  what you need to know for Private Endpoints

-> This is not an over all guide for DNS in Azure, but rather specific guidance for Private Endpoints.
+> [!NOTE] This is not an over all guide for DNS in Azure, but rather specific guidance for Private Endpoints.
 We will need to talk about some Private DNS Zone management concepts as part of this.

 Your *Domain Name System* or DNS is a critical part of your Private Endpoint configuration.
 Most Private Endpoint implementations run in to challenges at this level, so having a clear plan for how you are resolving the names of the private endpoints is critical.

 The guide for [DNS resolution for Private Endpoints](https://learn.microsoft.com/azure/private-link/private-endpoint-dns) covers this information in detail - but this portion is to make some of the concepts in the broader document actionable.

-## Why does DNS matter for Private Endpoints?

-For public access, your services in Azure might share public IPs and use domain name routing to determine direction to the appropriate service.
-This means that traffic needs to still contain the right header when accessing the service, in order for it to find the right backend.

-In addition, security settings also look for the header - this prevents certain kinds of attacks or misdirection, and is critical for the protection of the service.

-In addition, your Azure service still has its public DNS resolution.
-So without a DNS change, your traffic will resolve to the public endpoint, not the private one.

-You need to plan to have requests to your service resolve to the IP address of the Private Endpoint.

-This is made easier by an alias being created for most services when you set up a Private Endpoint.
-If you do a DNS Lookup on your service, you will see an alias for a corresponding `privatelink` domain.

-For example, if you perform an NS lookup for `mysa.blob.core.windows.net` that has a Private Endpoint enabled, you will get an alias for `mysa.privatelink.blob.core.windows.net`.
-This tells the requesting machine to look up that domain name.
-But providing resolution for this domain name, you can redirect towards your private endpoint.

 ## Why can't I just use my own DNS and manually update IP addresses?